parse-community/Governance/BOUNTY.md

 The contributor has 90 days to request compensation for a bounty and provide all required information.
 After 90 days the contributor forfeits the bounty.
 A contributor cannot submit more than one bounty request form per calendar month, they may however correct the form after submission and before the PMC approves the payout.

-The decision to assign a bounty to an issue or revoke a bounty from an issue is made by the Project Management Committee.
+The decision to assign a bounty to an issue or revoke a bounty from an issue is made by the Project Management Committee (PMC).
 If a bounty is revoked, while a contributor has been actively working on a pull request, the PMC may decide to compensate the contributor not for the full bounty but an aliquot portion of the bounty according to the code committed to the pull request on GitHub at the time the bounty is revoked.

 If multiple contributors work as a team on the same issue or pull request in a self-coordinated manner, we expect the contributors to decide for themselves how to split the bounty among them.
 If the team cannot resolve the issue, the Project Management Committee will make a decision on how to split the bounty among team members, based on their best judgement from code and comments of the contribution concerned.